 - Food waste is the world’s dumbest problem

-UC Carbon Neutrality at UCSB
+The Carbon Neutrality Initiative at UCSB

 UCSB had already achieved the 2014 and 2020 goals to reduce GHG emissions first to 2000 then 1990 levels.
 Chancellor Henry Yang signed a pledge in accordance with the United Nations Environment Programme (UNEP) Conference of Parties (COP 21) and many staff, students, and faculty have been working towards carbon neutrality through engagement, research, and project implementation.